pyrustic/hubstore/README.md

 `Hubstore` is built with `Pyrustic framework` and is available on PyPI.
 As `Hubstore` uses the standard Python `Wheel` package format, it is compatible with many existing projects.

+## Demo
+[Install](#installation) `Hubstore` in a new Python virtual environment.
+Open `Hubstore`, accept the default configuration to store data in $HOME, then just type in the search bar `pyrustic/demo` or copy-paste `https://github.com/pyrustic/demo`.
+You will be asked if you want to install the demo app.
+Once installed, you can run the app.
+You can also deliberately crash the demo app: just click the `crash` button. `Hubstore` will intercept the crash and it will offer you to report it.

+If you are an old user of Hubstore, please delete/move `$HOME/hubstore-apps` and `$HOME/PyrusticData` before you open the new version of `Hubstore`.
+Yes this new version isn't compatible with the previous one.

+Enjoy the demo !

 ## Installation
 If you have never installed a package from PyPI, you must install the pip tool enabling you to download and install a PyPI package.
 There are several methods which are described on this [page](https://pip.pypa.io/en/latest/installing/).